 - Sprinkles (either non-pareil, jimmies or colored sugar)

-Heat oven to 375°F, with the racks at the upper-middle and lower-middle positions.
+- Heat oven to 375°F, with the racks at the upper-middle and lower-middle positions.
 Line 2 baking sheets with parchment paper.
-Set aside.
+Place chilled cookie dough on the sheets, spaced roughly 1.5 inches apart.

 Cookie sheets can be baked separately if you wish.